 What supplies do I need to make a Hanging Clay Plant Holder?

 How do I make a marbled effect with clay?

-To create a marbled effect, I used a small amount of four different colors.
-First, remove pieces from each color and start warming and kneading in your hand.
+First, remove pieces from each color and start warming and kneading them together in your hand.

 How do I make a Hanging Clay Plant Holder?